jessegmeyerlab/proteomics-tutorial/manuscript.md

 Infrared multi-photon dissociation (IRMPD) is canonically the photodissociation method used in early proteomic applications [@DOI:10.1039/c3cs60444f], but ultraviolet photodissociation (UVPD) has been the more widely used approach in the recent decade [@DOI:10.1021/acs.chemrev.9b00440].
 IRMPD functions similarly to resCID; it is a slow heating approach that causes vibrational excitation due to absorption of low energy photons, generally 10.6 um photons from a CO2 laser [@DOI:10.1021/acs.chemrev.9b00395; @DOI:10.1016/j.jasms.2004.07.016].
 Predominant fragments are b- and y-type fragments, although secondary fragmentation occurs because fragment ions remain in the photon path after the initial dissociation event (Figure XD).
-Despite limited use in the past decade, recent work shows that IRMPD, or more generally activation with IR photons, may still have value in the proteomics toolkit [@DOI: 10.1021/acs.analchem.1c05398; @DOI: 10.1021/acs.analchem.0c02087].
+Despite limited use in the past decade, recent work shows that IRMPD, or more generally activation with IR photons, may still have value in the proteomics toolkit [@DOI:10.1021/acs.analchem.1c05398; @DOI:10.1021/acs.analchem.0c02087].
 UVPD has been explored with a number of wavelengths, including 157 nm, 193 nm, 213 nm, 266 nm, and 355 nm [@DOI:10.1002/anie.200460788; @DOI:10.1021/pr100515x; @DOI:10.1074/mcp.TIR119.001638; @DOI:10.1016/j.jasms.2008.10.019; @DOI:10.1002/rcm.4184; @DOI:10.1021/ac071241t].
 Higher-energy UVPD approaches, like 193 and 213 nm photons, are typically used for underivatized peptide and protein ions [@DOI:10.1021/acs.chemrev.9b00440], while others, like 266 and 355 nm, can be used for directed fragmentation at specific residues with natural chromophores (e.g., tyrosine) or exogenously added chromophore tags [@DOI:10.1021/ja076535a; @DOI:10.1002/anie.200900613].
 UVPD with 193 and 213 nm generate multiple fragment types, including sequence-informative a-, b-, c-, x-, y-, and z-ions in addition to other fragmentation pathways, which occur through vibrational and electronic excitation [@DOI:10.1007/s13361-017-1721-0].